KQM-git/TCL/characters/electro/lisa.md

 | Charged Attack | 247.97% | 95 | 156.6%/s | 1A | 0.5s |

 **Plunge Attack**
-Plunge towards the ground below from mid-air to deal AoE Electro DMG.
+Gathering the might of Electro, Lisa plunges towards the ground from mid-air, damaging all opponents in her path.
+Deals AoE Electro DMG upon impact with the ground.

 | Type | Talent 6% |
 | :--- | :--- |